Hryapusek/rust-tridiagonal-matrix-vector/README.md

 ```
 First we check if the matrix is tridiagonal and square.
 If not we panic.
 Then we calculate the v coefficients.
 Then we calculate the u coefficients.
 Then we solve the system of equations using the tridiagonal method.
 You can read about tridiagonal methods in [here](https://dzen.ru/a/YDWWQaMy3XNzjwmJ)

 If we go a little deeper in the file - we will find different tests for this and other private functions.
+You can check commentaries across this file to get more information